-Ezekiel J. Emanuel is the Vice Provost for Global Initiatives, the Diane v.S.
-Levy and Robert M. Levy University Professor, and Chair of the Department of Medical Ethics and Health Policy at the University of Pennsylvania.
+Ezekiel J. Emanuel, MD, Ph.D. is the Vice Provost for Global Initiatives, the Diane v.S.
+Levy and Robert M. Levy University Professor, and Co-Director of the Healthcare Transformation Institute.
 He was the founding chair of the Department of Bioethics at the National Institutes of Health and held that position until August of 2011.
 Until January 2011, he served as a Special Advisor on Health Policy to the Director of the Office of Management and Budget and National Economic Council.
 He is also a breast oncologist and author.

 After completing Amherst College, he received his M.Sc. from Oxford University in biochemistry.
 He received his M.D. from Harvard Medical School and his Ph.D. in political philosophy from Harvard University.
 In 1987-88, he was a fellow in the Program in Ethics and the Professions at the Kennedy School of Government at Harvard.
 After completing his internship and residency in internal medicine at Boston's Beth Israel Hospital and his oncology fellowship at the Dana-Farber Cancer Institute, he joined the faculty at the Dana-Farber Cancer Institute.